My last corporate retreat: 1996

-It was also my sole experience with retreats before diving into the nonprofit sector.
+It was also my sole experience with staff retreats before diving into the nonprofit sector.

 So, is there any difference between corporate and nonprofit retreats?
 Can you have an effective nonprofit retreat without the purchase of headlamps?
 What makes an effective nonprofit retreat anyway?
 And as a board chair or E.D., what should your role look like to maximize candor and productivity?